The My Hero Academia Season 6 anime TV series has been confirmed to be in production.

 What’s more, Villain Shigaraki’s appearance was also changed in the film, which doesn’t take place in the manga until the Paranormal Liberation Front mission in Chapters 239 and 240 (the end of the Meta Liberation Army arc).

 Fortunately, the My Hero Academia Movie 3: World Heroes’ Mission timeline won’t make that mistake.
-The official website states that the original story of the third movie is set during the winter hero internship in the Endeavor Agency story arc, which will be adapted by the end of the fifth season or the beginning of Boku no Hero Academia Season 6.
+The official website states that the original story of the third movie is set during the winter hero internship in the Endeavor Agency story arc.

 My Hero Academia Season 6 anime TV spoilers (plot summary/synopsis)

-Warning: The bottom of the spoilers section contains a colored image from Chapter 286 that contains huge spoilers.
+Warning: The bottom of the spoilers section contains a colored image from Chapter 286 that contains huge spoilers concerning the evolution of Deku’s powers.

 Superspy Hawks and the Safety Commission have managed to get their hands on some top-secret information that a big villain attack is coming.
 With so much at stake, even the students of UA High have joined the pro heroes to help in the coming battles.